Everything you need to know about Construction Estimating Software

 Equipment costs include fuel, maintenance, and sometimes special operators.
 When estimating these costs, think about whether renting or buying is more cost-effective for your project.

-Estimating indirect costs
+Calculate indirect costs (Overhead)

 In addition to the direct costs of a project, estimators must also account for indirect field costs and overhead costs necessary for running a construction business.